cmenguy/cmenguy.github.io/content/pages/about.md

     <div class="col-md-8">
 <br/>
 I currently work and live in the United States, in New York City, where I have spent most of my professional life.
-Initially graduated from EPITA in Paris, France, where I obtained a Master's degree in Computer Science, with a major in cognitive science.
+Initially graduated from <a href="http://www.epita.fr/">EPITA</a> in Paris, France, where I obtained a Master's degree in Computer Science, with a major in Cognitive Science.
 I enjoy more than anything traveling abroad and discovering new cultures.
     </div>
     <div class="col-md-3">